Distributed Feedback Control of Multi-Channel Linear Systems: Distributed Observer-Based Certainty Equivalence Control

 where for each $i \in \mathbf{m}$, $e_i$ is the $i$th state estimation error $e_i= x_i-x$.
 Note that \rep{xe1} and \rep{xe2} together form an $(mn+m-1)$-dimensional, unforced linear system.
-It is known that its spectrum can be freely assigned by appropriately picking the matrices $K_i$, $H_{ij}$, $\bar{A}$, $\bar{K}$, $\bar{H}_j$, and $\bar{C}$ \cite{wang2017distributed}.
+It is known that if $\mathbb{N}$ is strongly connected, this {\em error system}'s spectrum can be freely assigned by appropriately picking the matrices $K_i$, $H_{ij}$, $\bar{A}$, $\bar{K}$, $\bar{H}_j$, and $\bar{C}$ \cite{wang2017distributed}.
 Thus by so choosing these matrices, all of the $e_i$ and $z$ can be made to converge to zero exponentially fast at a pre-assigned rate.